 - Organizational scalability: Let’s say that after several years of working with a preservation system, you’ve become a proud expert!
 And now, this has reached the ears of the smaller libraries in your state that do not have the resources to reach your level of expertise and they’re turning to you for help.
 How can you administer multiple institutions with a single installation?
 Well, that’s a crucial aspect of a preservation system: it should support a flexible consortium model, allowing larger institutions to provide services to smaller ones.

-If you are interested in learning more, feel free to reach out and contact us directly from the Rosetta page.
+If you are interested in learning more about Rosetta’s digital asset management, feel free to reach out and contact us directly from the Rosetta page.

 Happy World Digital Preservation Day!

 11月 29, 2018